kelvinchin12070811/SimpleCalendarCreator/readme.md

 # Simple Calendar Creator

-A little utility that generate calendar with specified year
+A little utility that generate minimalist calendar with specified year.